RayanYousef/Camera-Free-Minimap/README.md

 essential for determining the position of various elements within the minimap.
 ### Calculating Minimap Dimensions:
 Using the corners of any UI elements you can determine its dimensions, with that we can calculate the dimensions of the minimap in the UI.<br/>
-Knowing the world dimensions and the minimap dimensions the minimap now can determine the position of its elements!
+Knowing the world dimensions and the minimap dimensions the minimap now you can determine the position of the UI elements on the minimap!